GIS degrees: your 3 options to gain this high tech skill

 Degree in GIS

 You want to pursue a versatile degree that lets you apply geographic mapping principles to anything you are interested in.
 Many schools provide GIS degrees in the geography departments.
 A college GIS degree introduces you to GIS with standard courses in databases, modeling, and remote sensing.
 Moreover, it also introduces students to all the possible vertical industries that students might like such as healthcare, business, mathematics, or environmental as part of their curriculum.
 Within a GIS degree you are encouraged to think about how this skill could be applied as you complete GIS lab exercises.
-It is unlikely that your high school counselor has pointed you to this college degree path, but it certainly is a viable technical career.
+It is unlikely that your high school counselor has pointed you to this college degree path, but it certainly is a viable technical career with gainful GIS Salaries.

 If you’re interested in pursuing teaching or research in this field, Masters GIS programs in universities are the best fit for you.
 Plenty of universities around the United States provide Master GIS programs for students.
 It includes tons of research opportunities for students to analyze data and come up with solutions for many real life problems.
 At the same time students get to design and produce their own geospatial technology applications on their own.
 For example, the graduate students and professors in John Hopkins University used GIS skills to create a digital map for tracking all the COVID outbreaks and related information.
 A Masters degree usually requires you to figure out a new aspect of research by completing a dissertation.
 This sets you up to go further as a PhD student which is eventually the requirement for most universities to be a tenured professor.
 And thus you could be in a wonderful career leading others into the GIS field.